Martan03/makeit/templates/README.md

 # makeit templates

-These are templates that I personally use.
-You can add them and use them as well.
+Collection of makeit template that I personally use.

+Templates might not be compatible with operating systems other then linux, but I haven't tested that.

+## How to get the templates?

+You can manually insert all the folders to your makeit templates folder.
+By default, it is located in the config folder (on linux `~/.config/makeit/templates`).